albertovalverde/Deep-Learning-Robot/ros/catkin_ws/essilor-virtual-assistant.md

 * Open Box app on kiosk

 ## Auto-Upgrade OTA
-* Remotely auto-upgrade app on Tablet
-* Remotely auto-upgrade app on ROS board
+* Remotely auto-upgrade app on Kiosk
 * Remotely auto-upgrade firmware on Arduino boards
 * Auto-Upgrade server on AWS and web GUI for operation
 * Each virtual assistant will be assigned an unique "virtual assistantId"